Receiving Email from Exchange Server (S&C)

 Import.
 Use the Import function to attach emails and/or their attachments to contacts and accounts.
 You may attach both the email and its attachments (if any) by importing from the top grid.
 Or you may attach only the email attachment to the contact and account by importing from the lower grid.
 See Importing Emails, below.

 Download.
 Store an attachment file on your local drive.
 See Downloading Attachments, below.

 Use the Import function to attach emails and/or their attachments to contacts and accounts.
 You may attach both the email and its attachments (if any) by importing from the top grid.
 Or you may attach only the email attachment to the contact and account by importing from the lower grid.

 To attach an email and its attachments (if any) to a contact and its account, highlight the email in the upper grid and select the upper grid Import button.
 The Contact Search screen appears.
-Search for and select the contact to which you wish to attach the email and select the OK button on the Contact Search screen.
+Search for and select the contact to attach the email to and select the OK button on the Contact Search screen.
 The selected email and its attachments will be displayed in the contact's and the account's Emails Sent Out List screen.

 The text of the message that is highlighted in the grid is displayed in the scrollable text area below the grid.

 Note: Only messages that have been sent from OPERA can be displayed in the text area.
 The text area is not available for imported messages.
 To see these messages, highlight the message and select the Details button to display the email message in a new browser window.

 To attach an email attachment to a contact and its account, highlight the email in the upper grid so that its attachments are listed in the lower grid.
 Highlight the attachment you want to attach and select the lower grid Import button.